0

 The Benefits of Myrrh, Garlic, and Olive Leaf Extract

-Myrrh, an ancient remedy used since biblical times (remember those three wise men?), has also shown promise against microbial infections.
+Myrrh, an ancient remedy used since biblical times, has also shown promise against microbial infections.

-We all know garlic adds great flavor to our food, but did you know it’s been used as a natural antibiotic for centuries?
+Garlic has also been used as a natural antibiotic for centuries.
 Research suggests that its antimicrobial properties could assist in managing joint health.

 Other Microbes Found in Joints